Policy and overview on equipment and field gear.

 The MPL-50 original shovel was of Danish design in 1869 and adopted by the Russian Imperial Army in 1870 and followed by other European armies and changed little in appearance throughout its respective use in the armies of Imperial Russia and the Soviet Union.

-Pre and early war infantry entrenching shovels were manufactured in three metal pieces and were riveted together and were similar in appearance to the German shovel.The blade mount has 5 rivets, the handle fitted in a socket mount of 9.5cm (3.75 in) and is secured by 1 rivet and metal collar ring.
+Pre and early war infantry entrenching shovels were manufactured in three metal pieces and were riveted together and were similar in appearance to the German shovel.The blade mount has 5 rivets, the handle fitted in a socket mount of 9.5 cm (3.75 in) and is secured by 1 rivet and metal collar ring.
 They came in both pentagonal pointed and square blade ends.
 Later pattern wartime shovels were crudely manufactured and made from two metal pieces welded together and were made with a pointed blade only.
-The handle was mounted in a socket of 9.5cm (3.75 in) and was secured by a single rivet.
+The handle was mounted in a socket of 9.5 cm (3.75 in) and was secured by a single rivet.

-Both types had wooden unpainted roughened handles, which were fire singed which created a non slip surface in the hand and protruded 23cm (9 in) out of the socket.
+Both types had wooden unpainted roughened handles, which were fire singed which created a non slip surface in the hand and protruded 23 cm (9 in) out of the socket.
 The total length of the shovel was 50 cm (20 in),the steel blade is 15 cm (5.9 in) wide and 18 cm (7.1 in) long and it is sharpened on its working edge.
 As well as for entrenching it had a number of uses i.e. it was often sharpened on one side for use as an axe or the flat of the blade as a hammer or as a work surface, it could serve as an oar for use with improvised rafts, as a frying pan for cooking food over a fire and as a means of measuring, as its length and width are standardized sizes and also as a close quarter fighting weapon!

 The pre and early war carriers were made in leather, similar in appearance to the German pattern, for both square and pentagonal shovels.
 Later carriers were made from canvas with either buckle, button or toggle fasteners, as above images.
 Economy examples further reduced materials used to manufacture and even a combined shovel carrier and grenade pouch configuration was produced, which could hold two RGD 33 or four F1 grenades.The shovel was worn on the belt on the right hip.
-A folding handle designed shovel was never approved or adopted by the Soviets during the war as was by the German and US armies for example.
+A folding handle design ed shovel was never approved or adopted by the Soviets during the war as was by the German and US armies for example.

 Above L-R. A pair of pre war leather carriers for both pentagonal and square shovels.
 A late war variant canvas economy carrier for a pentagonal shovel.Note: material is kept to the minimum, sufficient to cover only half the shovel blade, which combines both the belt loops and shovel handle securing straps and is held by a single metal button.
-Image of a Soviet soldier wearing a combined shovel and grenade pouch carrier, which was introduced in 1941 intending to reduce the number of pouches worn on the waist belt.
+Below L-R. A wartime image of a Soviet soldier wearing a combined shovel and grenade pouch carrier, which was introduced in 1941 intending to reduce the number of pouches worn on the waist belt.
 Note the handle of a RGD 33 grenade protruding from the top of the carrier.
-It could hold two RGD 33 or four F1 grenades.
-These variants appeared to have been less frequently issued.
+It could hold three RGD 33 or four F1 grenades.
+These variants appeared to have been less frequently issued.Image of the combination pouch from a period equipment manual and a modern reproduction pouch.

 Soomki dlya protivogaznaya or gas mask bag.